aristanetworks/ownership-voucher-grpc/docs/service-overview.md

 ## Groups

 Groups are used to limit the scope of available data and allow for the members of the group to manage a subset of items.
-It is assumed that individual vendors have different naming conventions for groups vs. the base organization.
 Groups contain serials, domain certs, users to roles assignments, and other groups as children.
 When an operator begins using the ownership vouchers service, they will have a root group created.
 Users can be assigned to more than one group and will have permission to access their assigned and child groups.
 Child groups cannot access information in their parent groups.
 A child can only have one parent in the group hierarchy but can have multiple children.
 See the `/GetGroup` RPC for an example of this data.

 ## Users

 A user is uniquely identified using a combination of ID (username), type, and the organization ID.
-The type of user supported today are either **USER** for a SSO user, or SERVICE_ACCOUNT for a service account.
+The type of user supported today are either **USER** for a SSO user, or **SERVICE_ACCOUNT** for a service account.

 ## Bootstrapping an Organization